sergiy-petrov/orm/docs/configuration.rst

 Config File
 ===========

-This is an overview of all of the options provided in `~/config/doctrine.php`
+This is an overview of the options provided in `~/config/doctrine.php`

 Entity Manager